10 Early Intervention Elements that Influence Positive Outcomes

 Services are relationship and strengths based.

 Most home visitation models have incorporated the empowering concepts of strengths-based and solution-focused relationships.
 Strengths concepts are based on the belief that people grow or heal faster as they become aware of and use their strengths.
-Home visitors are taught to see parents as the experts on their lives and their child; to notice what is right, not what is wrong; to point out strengths and successes; and to support parents in “learning to do” rather than doing something for them.
+Home visitors should be taught to:

 Staff receive high-quality training.

 Staff training varies greatly between models.
 Most national visitation systems have strong standards that include required training, certification, site and fidelity reviews, and/or recertification.
 Training is often linked to parent education, interventions, or child development curriculum, but visitation theory and skills extend well beyond parent education and child development.
-Much-needed training areas include strengths-based concepts and techniques; cultural competence; communication and listening skills; and management of high-risk or violent situations, mental illness, and drug use.
+Much-needed training areas include:

 Visitor caseloads are small.